qzq92/LLM_Provider_Cloud_API_StatusDashboard/README.md

 - The dashboard uses async operations for better performance and user experience
 - All status checks run concurrently for faster loading times
 - Simple and clean user interface with essential functionality

+## Disclaimer
+- Note that the operational status are based on keyword/phrase matching based on personal interpretation and simple pattern analysis.
+Should there be deviation in the use of phrases/word by these individual RSS and status page, it would lead to inaccurate operational status reported.
+- The main codebase is developed with Cursor coding assistant Agent as part of experimentation to identify its effectiveness.
+As this is a simple prototype project, it is not meant to be optimal or secure.